sjbrown/1kfa/mod_guide_gm.md

 Stakes are the assets (physical, social or informational) that will be won or lost as the scene progresses.
 Stakes are central to scenes: they define what’s on the line and give the events emotional weight.

+The adventure scenes are where the PCs take risks and get into conflicts.

 The following procedures translate those narrative principles into a collaborative, mechanical structure, helping the table build a dynamic story